-What is the theme of this photograph?
+What theme does this artwork address?

-- A. Celebration
+- A. Archaeology

-- B. Foliage
+- B. Community

-- C. Holiday
+- C. History

-- \D. Sports
+- D. Nature

 High Complexity

 The high-complexity items in the Florida Visual Arts Item Bank make heavy demands on student thinking.
 Students may be asked to explain, generalize, or make multiple connections.
 High-complexity items require several steps involving abstract reasoning and planning.
 Students must be able to support their thinking.
 Items may involve identifying a unifying theme across artworks or making complex inferences across pieces of art.
 Students may also be asked to assess a stimulus for a particular art concept and then apply that concept to a new work of art that they create themselves.